GeneralProducts/day-of-code/_posts/2018-10-12-using-command-tags.md

 {% endraw %}
 {% endhighlight %}

-This line says: for each series that exists, do something.
 Read that line aloud.
 It says "for series in serieses".
 More verbosely, it means “For each series in turn, replace the contents of the `series` variable with information about the next series in the list”.

 Review the code you've just added, again: there's another iteration loop straight after: